core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 The following properties hold for a execution of KUDOS.

-* Both the initiator and the responder use and preserve the same respective OSCORE Sender ID and Recipient ID.
+* Both the peers use and preserve the same respective OSCORE Sender ID and Recipient ID.
 * If CTX\_OLD specifies an OSCORE ID Context, both peers use and preserve the same OSCORE ID Context.

 Once a peer has successfully derived the new OSCORE Security Context CTX\_NEW, the following applies.